 If I present to you several pictures of someone and ask you to arrange them chronologically you might do that from left to right if you are an English speaker, while you might do that from right to left if you are an Arabic or Hebrew speaker for example.

 Small things in languages that reflect how we express ourselves.
-One of my favorites is the fact that in English someone would say “I can’t sing“, like they were incapable of.
+One of my favorites is that in English someone would say “I can’t sing” like they were incapable of it.
 While in Portuguese, we would say “Eu não sei cantar” (I don’t know how to sing) in a way that there’s always a possibility of learning it someday in the future.